Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 Sometimes delays or unusual patterns in hand gesture usage may hint at developmental challenges:

-• No response to familiar hand signals may suggest hearing issues.
+- No response to familiar hand signals may suggest hearing, vision, attention, or developmental concerns.

-• Persistent clenched fists beyond six months might signal neurological concerns such as cerebral palsy.
+- Persistent clenched fists beyond the early months, especially with stiffness or limited movement, might signal neurological concerns such as cerebral palsy.

 The Science Behind Baby Hand Gestures And Meanings: Neurology At Play